TheWeeWum/PhysicsWebsite/README.md

 This locally run website is designed to allow you to test various physics simulations!

+You can use the program yourself at liamcsiffary.com (my website)

 So far there are 4 different working simulations

 Fluids Simulation<br>